OrderN/CONQUEST-release/docs/CONQUEST-manual/important.rst

    SC.MakeInitialChargeFromK T
    XL.LoadL T

-If the calculation ended by hitting the walltime limit, the writing of the matrix files may have been interrupted, rendering them unusable.
+In addition to the files mentioned above, Conquest will try to read the K-matrix from ``Kmatrix2.i00.*`` when using diagonalisation or the L-matrix from ``Lmatrix2.i00.*`` when using order(N), and ``Xmatrix2.i0*.*`` if the extended-Lagrangian formalism is used.
+Note that metadata for these files is stored in ``InfoGlobal.i00.dat`` which is also required when restarting.
+If the calculation ended by hitting the walltime limit, the writing of these matrix files may have been interrupted, rendering them unusable.
 In this case, the calculation can be restarted by setting the above flags to ``F`` *after* setting ``AtomMove.RestartRun T``.
 Setting the flag ``General.MaxTime`` to some number of seconds less (say 30 minutes) than the calculation wall time limit will force the calculation to stop gracefully, preventing the aforementioned situation.

 Visualising the trajectory
 --------------------------